john-cd/rust_howto/bk/drafts/categories/development-tools/other/code_build.md

 [![cat~development-tools][cat~development-tools~badge]][cat~development-tools]{{hi:Development tools}}
 [![cat~command-line-utilities][cat~command-line-utilities~badge]][cat~command-line-utilities]{{hi:Command line utilities}}

 [`bacon`][c~bacon~docs]↗{{hi:bacon}} is a background rust code checker.
-It is designed for minimal interaction, so that you can just let it run, alongside your editor, and be notified of warnings, errors, or test failures in your Rust code.
+It is designed for minimal interaction, so that we can just let it run, alongside your editor, and be notified of warnings, errors, or test failures in your Rust code.

 ```sh
 # Install or Update `bacon`